 THE BEGIN OF THE PHYSICAL UNIVERSE: THE BIG BANG

 Time needs to be taken into account to comprehend the release of energy.
 All events after the Big Bang became part of causal relationships, including a connection to the situation before the Big Bang.
 Still, reflections that involve time do not have relevance to the conditions before the Big Bang occurred.
 Our perception of time is based on our ability to comprehend the observations we make, both directly and indirectly.
 We employ logical reasoning to identify causality in what we perceive through our senses.
 By objectifying our observations, we apply scientific methods to define predictable relationships.
-Even so, there may be phenomena beyond our observation, leading epistemological concerns.
+Even so, there may be phenomena beyond our observation, leading to epistemological concerns.
 Over time, the elementary particles and their interactions have been identified, and the present consensus is encapsulated in the Standard Model of Elementary Particles and Interactions, as illustrated in Figure 1.

 Fig.1